Gray fox: Ecosystem role

 Since woodrats, cotton rats, and mice make up a large part of the gray fox's diet, they serve as important regulators of small rodent populations.

 In addition to their beneficial predation on rodents, gray foxes are also less welcome hosts to some external and internal parasites, which include fleas, lice, nematodes, and tapeworms.
-In the United States, the most common parasite of the gray fox is a flea (Pulex simulans); however, several new parasitic arthropods were found in populations in central Mexico, and a warming climate may encourage them to migrate north.
+In the United States, the most common parasite of the gray fox is a flea (Pulex simulans); however, several previously undocumented parasitic arthropods were found in populations in central Mexico, and a warming climate may encourage them to migrate north.

 Hunting

 Gray foxes are hunted in the U.S. The intensity of the hunting has correlated with the value of their pelts.
 Between the 1970–1971 and 1975–1976 hunting seasons, the price of gray fox pelts greatly increased and the number of individuals hunted jumped over six-fold from 26,109 to 163,458.
 It has been recently reported that over 500,000 gray foxes are killed every year for their fur.